On Money, Travelling, And Reaching Your Dreams

 Growing up having close to nothing, makes you define your priorities better.
 It also makes you realise what are the most important things in life.

-For example, experiences over material possessions.
-Or travel over modern furniture, fashion clothes, or latest gadgets.
+For example, I always prefered experiences over material possessions and travel over modern furniture, fashion clothes, or latest gadgets.

 From a very young age, we were infected with the travel bug, for which – thank god – there is no cure!